Legal Claim Assistant

 What you do in the hours and days after a collision can significantly affect your health and your claim.
 If you are reading this soon after a crash, you may find it helpful to review our specific guide on what to do after a car collision or, for rear impacts, what to do after a rear end collision.

 In general, you should prioritize safety and medical care first.
 Seek immediate evaluation and seek medical attention immediately, even if you feel “mostly fine.”
-Many collision injuries, including whiplash and internal trauma, do not show full symptoms right away.
-Seeing a doctor within days of the incident, and ideally within two weeks, creates a clear medical record tied to the crash.
+Many collision injuries, including whiplash, internal trauma, or broken bones, do not show full symptoms right away.
+Seeing a doctor within days of the incident, and ideally within two weeks, creates a clear medical record tied to the crash and supports your claim for future medical care and costs.

 Next, preserve evidence.
-Keep copies of the police report, accident scene photos, contact details for witnesses, and all insurance information.
-If you can, write down your own account of the event while details are fresh, including the weather, traffic, and how the impact occurred, such as a side impact, head on collision, or rear end.
+Keep copies of the police report, accident scene photos, contact details for witnesses, and all insurance information, including auto insurance policy and car insurance details.
+If you can, write down your own account of the event while details are fresh, including the weather, traffic, and how the impact occurred, such as a side impact, head on collision, or rear end collision.

 Finally, avoid making detailed statements to insurers before you understand your rights.
 You can report that a collision occurred, but it is usually wise to speak with a legal professional before giving recorded statements or accepting any settlement offers.
-Early offers often arrive before the full extent of your injuries and future care needs are clear.
+Early offers often arrive before the full extent of your injuries, emotional distress, or future medical costs are clear.
 You should avoid admitting fault or agreeing to give a recorded statement to the at-fault driver’s insurance company without consulting an attorney first.

 How Legal Claim Assistant Helps You

 Legal Claim Assistant exists to bridge the gap between injured people and the legal help they actually need.
-We do not ask you to diagnose your own case or to know in advance whether you should hire an auto collision law firm or an individual attorney.
+We do not ask you to diagnose your own case or to know in advance whether you should hire an auto collision law firm, personal injury law firm, or an individual attorney.

 When you contact us, we walk through the key facts of your collision, such as when it occurred, whether you were at fault, what medical care you have received, and whether there are police or insurance records.
 We use this information to assess basic eligibility and to connect you with a qualified car collision lawyer, rear end collision attorney, or other specialist suited to your situation.